White House suspends senior press aide accused of threatening reporter

 Ducklo reportedly lashed out at Politico’s Tara Palmeri after she asked him to discuss his relationship with a second reporter, Alexi McCammond of the news site Axios.

-Ducklo and McCammond said their relationship began in November, during the presidential campaign, when McCammond was covering Biden and Ducklo was a Biden’s chief spokesman.
+Ducklo and McCammond said their relationship began in November, during the presidential campaign, when McCammond was covering Joe Biden and Ducklo was Biden’s chief spokesman.

 Romantic relationships between reporters and people they cover are generally considered a conflict of interest in journalism, and this one raised questions about McCammond’s political reporting.